 Ensuring our packaging solutions are safe is an integral part of our business.
 As our packaging is used to deliver and store food products, our products must meet all relevant food safety standards.
-These include OECD guidelines for Multi-national Enterprises and providing statements on food safety and the regulation on the registration, evaluation, authorisation and restriction of chemicals ('REACH') to our customers.
+These include OECD guidelines for Multi-national Enterprises and providing statements on food safety and the regulation on the registration, evaluation, authorisation and restriction of chemicals ('REACH') to on food safety to ensure compliance with regulations and provide customers with specific advice if needed.
+The support we offer is limited to information provided by the customer detailing their individual circumstances.